 Section 1 amends and clarifies the recoupment of overpaid benefits or erroneous payments.
 Section 1(a) amends the NC Firefighters' and Rescue Squad Workers' Pension Fund to provide that notwithstanding any provision to the contrary, any overpayment of benefits or erroneous payments to a member in a State-administered retirement system, the Disability Salary Continuation Plan, the Disability Income Plan, including any benefits paid to, or State Health Plan premiums or claims paid on behalf of a member, who is later determined ineligible, may be offset against a retirement allowance, return of contributions, or other right accruing to the person, the person's estate, or designated beneficiary.
-This section is effective when it becomes law.
+This section became effective July 20, 2017.